-Cable Connector Ends

-When connecting chassis connectors to the motherboard, make sure to connect the correct connector end.
-Most connector wires are color - coded.
-Match the color of the wires leaving the switch or LED to the same pin on the connector end.
-There may be more than one connector with the same color - coded wires.
+Cable Connector Ends When connecting chassis connectors to the motherboard, make sure you connect the correct connector end.
+Most connector wires are color-coded.
+Match the color of the wires leaving the switch or LED to the corresponding pin on the connector.
+More than one connector can have the same color wire.
 If so, follow the wire to the switch or LED.
-All motherboard components are outlined by a white rectangular box with a broad arrow at one end.
-Pin 1 is always at the arrow end of the white outlined box.
+Motherboard components are outlined by a white rectangular box with a broad arrow at one end.
+Pin 1 is always at the arrow end of the box:

-Connect Power Supply

-The power supply should match the physical configuration of the chassis.
+Connect Power Supply The power supply should match the physical configuration of the chassis.
 Make sure the power switch is off before assembly.

 Before attaching all components, make sure the proper voltage has been selected.
 Power supplies often can run on a wide range of voltages and must be set (usually via a switch) to the proper range.
-Use at least a 250 watt power supply, which should have built - in filters to suppress radiated emissions.
+Use at least a 400 watt power supply, which should have built-in filters to suppress radiated emissions.

-Connect Power Cables

-Attach the power supply cables to the power connector (P1 and P2) on the motherboard.
-AT - compatible power supplies have two six - pin connectors, attached as shown below.
-The six - pin connector on the power cable with three red wires and two black wires is attached to P2.
-The other connector on the end of the power cable is attached to P1.
+Connect Power Cables Attach the power supply cables to the power connector (P1 and P2) on the motherboard.
+AT-compatible power supplies have two six-pin connectors, attached as shown below.
+The six-pin connector on the power cable with three red wires and two black wires is attached to P1.
+The other connector on the end of the power cable is attached to P2.

-Power Connector Keys

-The power connectors are keyed to prevent incorrect installation.
+Power Connector Keys The power connectors are keyed to prevent incorrect installation.
 The keys on the connector must be cut to fit on some power supplies, as shown below.